Lynx-webapp/Lynx-front/README.md

 # Hi !

-Lynx is a frontend chat webapp.
+Lynx is a simple, crypted, and fast communication web-app.

 ## To Do

 - [X] Home
+- [X] Guidelines

+Dev:
+- +213 PURGINGGG
+- Apoo
+- Lopimake